You're ready to fly off to your destination when the flight schedule board at the airport breaks the news to you:

 It is not impossible for a flight to be delayed by several hours if the crew is late.
 As these situations fall within the carrier’s control, passengers are entitled to claim compensation.

-Regulations are set in place to ensure that members of the crew, meaning pilots and flight attendants, are well rested before the flight.
-Sometimes the crew may max out their hours because of scheduling difficulties or a rotational delay (a flight, which was delayed because of the late arrival of a previous flight).
+The crew may max out their hours because of scheduling difficulties or a rotational delay (a flight, which was delayed because of the late arrival of a previous flight).

 In these situations, unless the airline can replace the crew, there’s a good chance that the plane will be grounded.